 Today, the jars are a widely used decorating staple.
 You can incorporate this classic into your d�cor with our stately ginger jar embroidered cocktail napkins.
 They are also the perfect token of happiness and prosperity, so make a gracious hostess or housewarming gift.

 Ginger Jar Cocktail Napkins

-- Cocktail napkins measure 6 inches square with a 1" hemstitch border and are made of a blend of 55% linen and 45% cotton and embroidered with poly thread.
-Sizes are approximate.
+Cocktail napkins measure 6 inches square with a 1" hemstitch border and are made of 100% linen and embroidered with poly thread.